 Creating a similar document was one of the first things we did aboard Barefoot Gal.
 And I do mean “we” — doing it together helped both of us know our new boat a lot better.
 Some info will come from the owner’s manuals and some will come from examining the equipment itself.
 I’m going to add another column to the sheet, too — whether we do have the owner’s manual (for those that we don’t, I’ll try to find it online and download it).

 We used the list from Que Tal as an outline for what all to include, sort of as a memory jogger.
 And yes, it was a huge job, and we are still adding to it.
 And creating the list caused us to create a second list of spares we needed to buy.

 There are two ways to create a document like this.
 You can get a free copy of my Boat Details Document to look at, along with an Excel template for creating your own.
 Or you can buy The Boat Galley’s Comprehensive Ship’s Log and simply fill in the blanks.

 - Comprehensive Ship’s Log

 - Boat Details Document and Excel template (both part of Documents for Boat Buyers and Owners)

 Knowing your boat is a huge stress reducer.
 I’ve written before about learning the boat systems with a new-to-you boat; inventorying the equipment is equally important in my opinion.
 It’s really tempting with a new boat to want to just get out and start using it, but taking a little time to learn it first can save a lot of stress on those shakedown trips.

-If you don’t have a similar list for your boat, I encourage you to create one — this one was done in Word; I think the columns would be even simpler in a spreadsheet, but use what you’re comfortable with.
+If you don’t have a similar list for your boat, I encourage you to create one, whether using my Excel template template or the one in the Ship’s Log.
 It’s a great rainy day project and you’ll be surprised at how the time flies and at how much better you feel you know the boat as you do it.